anmpog/fem-status-indicator/README.md

 `brew install node`

-After installing node and downloading this project, navigate to directory and run `NPM install` in project root.
-After dependencies are downloaded/installed, run command "npm run dev" to start app locally.
+After installing node and downloading this project, navigate to directory and run `npm install` in project root.
+After dependencies are downloaded/installed, run command `npm run dev` to start app locally.

-You will also need to run mongodb server using the `mongod` daemon:
+You will also need to run mongodb server locally using the `mongod` daemon:
 `mongod --dbpath=/data`
 (In my home directory on my machine, I have a directory `.mongodb-data` that stores my databases - so I run the command `mongod --dbpath ~/.mongodb-data` to run my mongodb server locally.)
 The mongodb client